JakubDziworski/JakubDziworski.github.io/_posts/2016-05-13-enkel_18_fields.md

 If you have no side effects in your methods you can easily make them parallel without worrying about synchronization issues and other nasty stuff.
-Such methods does not have a state = therea are no side effects!
-The easiest way to achieve no side effects is to use values (constant variables) only.
+Such methods does not have a state = there are no side effects!
+The easiest way to achieve lack of side effects is to use values (constant variables) only.

 You can learn more about statements and what's wrong with them in **[awesome talk by Uncle Bob (the talk about assignments starts at 11:15):